nathan-a-macleod/open-flight-sim/README.md

 # open-flight-sim
-A project to create a fully functioning, open source flight simulator in JavaScript (**using a python web server**) - running in the browser with good performance.
+A project to create a fully functioning, open source flight simulator with good performance.

 # TODO:
 - [ ] Setup the node.js environment.